 Shameless Plug: This trailer review is all fine and dandy, but what did I think of the movie?
 Well, I’m glad you asked, because I reviewed the film several years back, and you can read it here.

 Just remember: “You can run from Suspiria… You can hide from Suspiria… but you can’t escape Suspiria.”

-A big thanks to the lovely Barry for allowing us to add hsi post, which was copied in full with no alterations.
-If you are a blogger and would like to be featured here as one of the 2 Reel Quirky Cats monthly Guest Posts, please drop a line to me via my Contact Page..
-In your email add your blog, choice of preview and the topic choice and after I chat with Thoughts All Sorts, we can approve your request and provide some possible dates.
+A big thanks to the lovely Barry for allowing us to add his post, which was copied in full with no alterations.
+If you are a blogger and would like to be featured here as a Guest Post, please drop a line to me via my Contact Page.
+In your email add your blog, choice of preview and the topic choice.
 Also write to me individually, if you would like me personally to review your book, TV Programme or movie.